icebreaker/dotfiles/README.md

 in a single file by just *simply* dropping in a *new file* somewhere within `.dotfiles` and `presto` you don't even need to edit anything.
 Neat isn't it?

-Secondly, whenever you execute `./p0wn` your `.dotfiles` directory is scanned for files ending with `.symlink`; this support two types of symlinks:
+Secondly, whenever you execute `make install` your `.dotfiles` directory is scanned for files ending with `.symlink`; this support two types of symlinks:

 * $HOME/.yoursymlink